ASERG-STELA/shu-development-process/modelling-design/level5/level5-design.md

 There are three types of conceptual models when we think about ERDs.
 They differ in the purposes they are created for and for the audiences they are intended for.
 The different models is not something that will be covered here, as we will be focusing on the **Physical Model**, but more information regarding the other models not covered can be found at [[3]](#5-references).

 #### Physical Model
-The pysical model represents the *actual design of a relational database*.
+The physical model represents the *actual design of a relational database*.
 A physical data model elaborates on the logical data model by assigning each column with type, length, nullable etc. Since this kind of model represents how data should be structured and related in a specific DBMS (DataBase Management System), it is importnat to consider the convention and restriction of the actual database system in which the database will be created.
 It is important to make sure that the column types are supported by your DBMS and reserved words are not used in naming entities and columms.

 ![](https://cdn-images.visual-paradigm.com/guide/data-modeling/what-is-erd/12-physical-data-model-example.png)
 *Figure 7: Physical Data Model example*